 The Difference Between Deferment and Forbearance

 Deferment is delaying your monthly loan payments.
 They are often given in six-month periods, giving you some time to get your finances in order.
 For subsidized student loans, during your deferment period there will be no interest added.
 Unsubsidized loans are handled a little differently, as the interest still adds on to your loan.
-You can still pay the interest during your deferment period, so it's not added onto your principal, but you're not forced to.
-To apply for deferment, you must contact your servicer and, according to Federal Student Aid, must meet the following eligibility:
+You can still pay the interest during your deferment period, so it's not added onto your principal, but you're not forced to do so.
+To apply for deferment, you must contact your servicer and, according to Federal Student Aid, must meet one of the following eligibility requirements:

 Both are good options in case you get too in over your head, which can happen.
 Sometimes big expenses come around or major things happen in our lives that make it difficult to keep making regular payments on student loans.
 Look into these if you qualify to help manage unexpected financial hardships.
 Options like these and other repayment plans, like income-driven repayment, can be the life preserver when you feel like you're drowning.
 Speak with your loan servicer or lender to figure out the best plan to take.